CocoaPods/blog.cocoapods.org/_drafts/2014-02-02-Search-API-Version-1.markdown

 categories: search api
 ---

-We're going to break up the doom & gloom around the [Specs Repo change](/Repairing-Our-Broken-Specs-Repository/) with good news - we have opened up v1 of our search API!
+I'm going to break up the doom & gloom around the [Specs Repo change](/Repairing-Our-Broken-Specs-Repository/) with some good news.
+We have opened up v1 of our search API!

 This is the API used in [CocoaPods.org](http://cocoapods.org) and soon on [CocoaDocs](http://cocoadocs.org).
-Read on to find out how to use it in your own applications, we're really excited to see what people do with it.
+Read on to find out how to use it in your own applications, I'm really excited to see what people do with it.

 <!-- more -->